SUPPORT GROUPS LAUNCHING

 Creates a culture of equality:

-- A Support Group is the first place you can go where everyone understands and no one judges.
+- In a Support Group, everyone is equal.
+It is a place you can go where everyone understands what you are going through and no one judges.

 Builds a common identity:

-- You will realise by being with others that share your symptoms, that you are not alone; there is an immediate feeling of acceptance and belonging.
+- You will realise by being with others that really understand you, that you are not alone.
+And what you are experiencing is normal.

 - Being with others who are experiencing the same illness or life problem as you and are successfully managing, despite their problems, can be the best encouragement of all.